j1v37u2k3y/GTATodo/README.md

 ## Contributing

 1. Fork the repository
-2. Make changes to `data/missions.json` for content updates
+2. Make changes to category files in `data/categories/` for content updates
 3. Test locally with a web server
 4. Submit a pull request